Andrecezu1/Disaster-Response-Pipeline/README.md

 ## Project Motivation<a name="motivation"></a>

 When a disaster occurs, there is a need of instantanious information in order to deploy the emergency response forces.
-In this project I analyze the messages shared during a disaster, build a text processing pipeline and answer the following questions with the analysis made:
+In this project I analyze the messages shared during a disaster, build a text processing pipeline to classify the messages delivered when a dissaster occurs.

-1. ¿AAA?
-2. ¿BBB?
-3. ¿CCC?

 The data was given by Udacity and consist in four files:
 1. categories.csv